vrtstartup/appFunkyVideos/README.md

 To start app
 `npm start`

-To watch & build with webpack
+To build with webpack
-`webpack-dev-server --progress --colors --hot --inline`
+`webpack`

+Surf to http://localhost:3000/#/ and enjoy!